matahariramadhan/transcriptor-app/README.md

 python interfaces/cli/main.py --help
 ```

+### Web User Interface (Web UI)

+This provides a graphical interface accessible via your web browser.

+1.  **Start the Server:**
+    Run the following command from the project root directory:

+    ```bash
+    uvicorn interfaces.web.main:app --reload --host 127.0.0.1 --port 8000
+    ```

+    _(The `--reload` flag automatically restarts the server when code changes are detected, useful for development.)_

+2.  **Access the UI:**
+    Open your web browser and navigate to: `http://127.0.0.1:8000`

+3.  **Using the UI:**
+    - Enter one or more video/audio URLs in the input fields.
+Use the "+ Add another URL" button for multiple URLs.
+    - Configure transcription settings like the Whisper model and desired output formats (TXT, SRT).
+    - Use "Advanced Options" to set language hints, request speaker labels, or choose to keep intermediate audio files.
+    - Click "Start Transcription".
+    - Monitor job progress in the "Active Jobs" list.
+    - Once completed, download links for the transcript files will appear on the job card.
+Output files are saved locally in the `web_outputs/<job_id>/` directory within the project folder.

 ## Project Structure

-The project is organized into two main directories:
+The project is organized into the following main directories:

 - `core/`: Contains the core transcription engine logic (downloading, transcribing, formatting).
-- `interfaces/`: Contains different ways to interact with the core engine.
-Currently includes:
+- `interfaces/`: Contains different ways to interact with the `core` engine:
-  - `cli/`: The command-line interface.
+  - `cli/`: The command-line interface (`main.py`).
+  - `web/`: The local web user interface.
+    - `main.py`: FastAPI backend server.
+    - `processing.py`: Background job processing logic.
+    - `static/`: Contains CSS and JavaScript files (`main.js`, `apiClient.js`, etc.).
+    - `templates/`: Contains the HTML template (`index.html`).
+- `tests/`: Contains unit, integration, and end-to-end tests.
+- `web_outputs/`: Default directory where output files from the web UI are saved (created automatically).

 ## Testing